Contra Unit: Background and formation (2019)

 Jacob Fatu and The Almighty Sheik were previously a part of a stable called the "Warbeast" with Brody King and Kevin Sullivan and competed on the independent circuit winning many tag team titles in various promotions.
 In January 2019, Warbeast members Fatu and Sheik signed a contract with Major League Wrestling and MLW announced on its website that Jacob Fatu would make his MLW debut at SuperFight.
 Sheik was repackaged as Josef Samael and he and Fatu made their MLW debut in a non-televised match by defeating local wrestlers Chico Adams and Kwame Nas at SuperFight.
-Later at the event, the duo allied themselves with Simon Gotch by attacking his opponent Ace Romero, during which Gotch proclaimed that the group as "global merchants of violence" and named it "Contra" and waved a self-designated Contra flag.
-The pair made its televised debut at Intimidation Games by attacking Tom Lawlor after he retained the MLW World Heavyweight Championship against Low Ki in a steel cage match.
+Later at the event, the duo allied themselves with Simon Gotch by destroying his opponent Ace Romero, during which Gotch proclaimed that the group as "global merchants of violence" and named it "Contra" and waved a self-designated Contra flag.
+The pair made its televised debut at Intimidation Games by destroying Tom Lawlor after he retained the MLW World Heavyweight Championship against Low Ki in a steel cage match.
 Contra Unit led another attack on Ace Romero during Romero's match against Simon Gotch on the March 9 episode of Fusion.
 The next week, on Fusion, Fatu and Samael had their first televised match in MLW against Chico Adams and Vertigo Rivera, where they got themselves disqualified after Samael brutalized them with his spike.
 Fatu entered the titular match at the Battle Riot II on April 5, where Contra poured gas on various participants, which led to them being disqualified from the match.
 Later that night, Contra attacked Tom Lawlor again during a post-event press conference.

 Contra Unit planned a hostile takeover of MLW, continuing its dominance and rise as Fatu ended Barrington Hughes' undefeated streak in MLW in a quick match on the May 11 episode of Fusion.
 Fatu and Samael would go on to defeat Hughes and Romero in a tag team match on the May 25 episode of Fusion.
-Later at that episode, Contra Unit attacked Low Ki as well as Tom Lawlor for the third time after Lawlor's successful title defense against Avalanche.
+Later at that episode, Contra Unit destroyed Low Ki as well as Tom Lawlor for the third time after Lawlor's successful title defense against Avalanche.